Kristin Rae Cronic

 MFA “In the Works”, Group Show, Alexander Brest Gallery.
 August 2021.
 Jacksonville, FL.

-“Coastal Forest,” Dual Exhibition with Theresa Rycaszewski, Beaches History Museum.
+“Coastal Forest,” Two Person Exhibition with Theresa Rycaszewski, Beaches Museum.
 Fall 2021-Spring 2022.
 Jacksonville, FL.

 2019